foodmike/foodmike-obsidian-coriolis-public/README.md

 The [Concepts Chart](Concepts.pdf) has each Concept, their sub-concepts, and what each one's key skills are.
 This gives you an idea of the primary capabilities of each Concept.

 The [Skills](Skills.pdf) table shows all the skills, grouped by General/Advanced.

+The [CoriolisQuickstart.pdf](Quickstart Guide) is the basic rules.
+These are available from free from the Free League website, but I thought I'd put them here for convenience.
+You don't have to read this, but obviously you can if you want.